MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

   - For example, if there are data residency requirements, a policy should be applied to restrict available deployment regions.

 - Define a common engineering criteria to capture secure and reliable configuration definitions for all utilized Azure services, ensuring this criteria is mapped to Azure Policy assignments to enforce compliance.
-  - For example, apply a Azure Policy to enforce the use of Availability Zones for all relevant services, ensuring reliable intra-region deployment configurations.
+  - For example, apply an Azure Policy to enforce the use of Availability Zones for all relevant services, ensuring reliable intra-region deployment configurations.

-> The AlwaysOn Foundational Reference Implementation contains a wide array of [security and reliability centric policies](https://github.com/Azure/AlwaysOn/blob/main/docs/reference-implementation/Policy-Driven-Governance.md) to define and enforce a sample common engineering criteria.
+> The Mission Critical reference tmplementations contain a wide array of [security and reliability centric policies](https://github.com/Azure/AlwaysOn/blob/main/docs/reference-implementation/Policy-Driven-Governance.md) to define and enforce a sample common engineering criteria.

 - Monitor service configuration drift, relative to the common engineering criteria, using Azure Policy.